News

 How Much Does It Cost To Build A New Home In Vancouver? - Square One Construction blog

-What "cost to build" actually covers
+What "cost to build" usually includes

 Custom build vs. spec home vs. major renovation

-| Factor | New custom build | Spec home | Major renovation | |---|---|---|---| | Design flexibility | Full — built to your lot and your family | Limited — pick from available inventory | Constrained by existing structure | | Typical timeline | Longest | Move-in-ready or close to it | Months, often with temp housing | | Cost predictability at start | Low until design is locked | High (fixed price to you) | Low until demo reveals what's behind the walls | | Requires land purchase | Yes | No — usually bundled | No | | Adds long-term value | High if designed well | Moderate | Depends on scope and neighbourhood |
+| Factor | New custom build | Spec home | Major renovation | |---|---|---|---| | Design flexibility | Full — built around your family and lot | Limited — pick from inventory | Constrained by what's already there | | Typical timeline | Longest | Move-in-ready or close | Several months, often with temp housing | | Cost predictability at start | Low until design is locked | High (fixed price to you) | Low until demo opens up the walls | | Land purchase needed | Yes | No — usually bundled | No | | Long-term value | High when designed well | Moderate | Depends on scope and neighbourhood |

-How the build process works
+How the build process actually works

-• Lender-required inspections at each draw
+• Lender-required inspections at every draw

 How to choose the right builder